deirdreobyrne/deirdreobyrne.github.io/calculating_moon_phases/README.md

 # Calculating moon phases

+# DEPRECATED - there is a better [Lunar Phase algorithm](https://github.com/deirdreobyrne/LunarPhase/)

 ## Introduction

 There seems to be a proliferation of poor algorithms for calculating the moon's phase on the Internet.
 Many algorithms, for instance, assumes the moon's phase